dmenne/FS2020Control/README.md

 do what you expect, worst case scenario is that all settings for the device are lost, so better work on a clone made in FS2020.

-Do not be surprised when you XML-editor claims that the file is not valid XML - while the header insists that the content is XML, there is no root level element as required by the norm.
-For internal processing, the app temporarily adds a root level element - see function `MakeValidXml` in `XmlToSqlite.cs`.
+Do not be surprised when you XML-editor (recommended: NotePad++ with XML plugin) complains that the file is not valid XML - while the header insists that the content is XML, there is no root level element as required by the norm.
+For internal processing, the app temporarily adds a root level element - see function [MakeValidHtml](https://github.com/dmenne/FS2020Control/blob/76a26385f2830040c2a71d4f0432f3f2f18848a5/FS2020Control/XmlToSqlite.cs#L147-L159) in file `XmlToSqlite`.